ShinNgao12/Analysis-Comedy-channels-in-youtube-/README.md

 ## Part I : Collect data by channel id
 If you don't know how to get channel id.
 This is a solution: `https://www.youtube.com/watch?v=D12v4rTtiYM&t=68s`.

-I use youtube api to collect data about 5 famous comedy channels in Viet Nam.
+I use youtube api to collect data about 5 famous comedy, gameshow and news channels in Viet Nam.
 These are:
   1. Dong Tay Promotion
   2. Vie Channel
   3. FapTV